eflumerf/styleguide/dune-daq-cppguide.md

-*JCF, Dec-17-2020: the original sections of the Google style guide can be expanded for purposes of comparison with their DUNE counterparts.
-IF YOU MAKE EDITS MAKE SURE IT IS TO A DUNE SECTION AND NOT A GOOGLE SECTION.*
+*JCF, Jan-07-2021: A note to future editors: the original sections of the Google C++ Style Guide can be expanded for purposes of comparison with their DUNE counterparts.
+IF YOU MAKE CHANGES MAKE SURE IT IS TO A DUNE SECTION AND NOT A GOOGLE SECTION.*

 # C++ Style Guide (based on Google's C++ Style Guide)